NASA-AMMOS/slim/documentation/starter-kits/CONTRIBUTING/CONTRIBUTING.md

 Security vulnerabilities should **not** be filed to the regular issue tracking system.

-Report your security vulnerabilities to (see contact links): https://github.com/riverma
+Report your security vulnerabilities to (see contact links): [INSERT SECURITY CONTACT LINK HERE]

 Please be sure to:
 * Indicate the severity of the vulnerability